Saturday, 19 April 2025

 The Digital for Life Festival 2023, organised by IMDA, aims to make online safety and emerging technologies accessible to all.
 The event features three main zones focusing on learning digital skills, exploring new technologies, and contributing to digital inclusion.

-As and the rest of the world become increasingly connected, staying safe online has never been more important.
+As Singapore and the rest of the world become increasingly connected, staying safe online has never been more important.
 But often, there’s too much information to absorb, making it overwhelming for many.
 The annual Digital for Life Festival 2023, spearheaded by the Infocomm Media Development Authority (IMDA), aims to simplify this complex landscape.
 The festival, featuring major tech companies like Amazon, offers activities and insights on online safety, security, and emerging technologies.

 The event spans three weekends starting on October 28 and is set in various local communities.
 It collaborates with over 120 private, public, and community partners, providing different experiences in three main zones.